 The Substance Abuse Counseling major equips students entering the addiction recovery field.
-To be licensed in the field of chemical dependency counseling in Ohio, there are three requirements that must be met.
-They include:
+To be licensed in the field of chemical dependency counseling in Ohio, three requirements must be met:

 - Completion of education specific to chemical dependency counseling.
 The BA degree in Substance Abuse Counseling meets more than the minimum hours required.
 Ohio Christian University’s degree program is designed to meet this requirement of chemical dependency counseling education.